 IoT data is everywhere; it is in our homes, in our cars, in our offices.
 IoT devices generate a massive amount of data.
 If we collect, process, and analyze data, consumers or organizations will gain valuable insight.
 It will be helpful to predict future decisions and help them grow.

 2. Application of IoT Software

 - Initial commercial availability in the 1980s, but at a great cost.

 - One of the fastest-growing areas in IoT is Connected to Homes.

 - Devices such as Smart TVs

-- Generally, consists of a network of internally connected devices that access the internet via a proprietary hub device.
+- Generally, it consists of a network of internally connected devices that access the internet via a proprietary hub device.

-2. Connected Vehicles
+ii.
+Connected Vehicles

 - Any vehicle that is equipped with a wireless connection provides internet access.

 - Estimated that nearly 60% of cars on the road will be networked by 2025.